Towers-D/NAS-Comp-Starter-Kit/README.md

-# Unseen Data 2024 Starting Kit
+# Unseen Data 2025 Starting Kit
 Hi, thanks for participating in the 4th NAS Unseen Dataset Competition!

-To find out more information, including dates, please visit our website: [https://www.nascompetition.com](https://www.nascompetition.com)
+To find out more information, including dates and rules, please visit our website: [https://www.nascompetition.com](https://www.nascompetition.com).

 # Contents
 The starting kit contains the following: